Ahmkel/Keras-Project-Template/README.md

 bags, and we will go meet her Wednesday at the train station.'
 ```

-The common nature of the dataset makes it ideal for studying accent, being that the wording is provided, and the recording quality is (nearly) uniform across all speakers.
-Since the dataset was large in the terms of size (approximately 2GB) but the samples were less, so I worked mainly on 3 most spoken accents i.e. English, Mandarin and Arabic.

 The dataset contained **.mp3** audio files which were converted to **.wav** audio files which allowed easy extraction of the **MFCC (Mel Frequency Cepstral Coefficients)** features to build a 2-D convolution neural network.

 The MFCC was fed into a 2-Dimensional Convolutional Neural Network (CNN) to predict the native language class.